-- 98% of attendees were non-Hispanic - Two-thirds of attendees had incomes greater than \$35,000 - Almost all attendees identified that their primary language spoken at home was English, except for one who indicated Haitian as their native language. - 14% of attendees identified themselves as "disabled". - The male to female attendee ratio was 58% to 42%, respectively.
+- 100% of attendees that responded to the survey were white, non-Hispanic. - 77% of attendees that responded to the survey had family incomes greater than \$75,000. - 100% of attendees that responded to the survey identified that their primary language spoken at home was English. - Only 1 (5.6%) attendee that responded to the survey identified themselves as "disabled". - The male to female attendee ratio that responded to the survey was 44% to 56%, respectively.

-Lastly, the attendee survey feedback attendance records that were available to the Title VI Coordinator showed a significant increase in surveys completed (60) compared to 2018 (6).
+Lastly, the attendee survey feedback attendance records that were available to the Title VI Coordinator showed a significant increase in surveys completed (19) compared to 2020 (4).
+This was obviously a result of the COVID-19 Pandemic that virtually wiped out all in-person public participation events in FFY 2020.

-- 3. Stakeholder Participation - Were the participants satisfied with the opportunity to offer input? - Did they believe their opinions were heard and mattered?
+3. Stakeholder Participation

+- Were the participants satisfied with the opportunity to offer input? - Did they believe their opinions were heard and mattered?